chandanv89/read-write-vrp-docs-pub/resources-and-data-models/recurring-domestic-payments.md

 ### GET /domestic-payments/{DomesticPaymentId}

-A PISP can retrieve the domestic-payment to check its status.
+Once the Domestic Payment order is created by any mechanism specified by the ASPSP, a TPP can retrieve the domestic-payment to check its status, via this endpoint.
+To facililtate this the DomesticPaymentId must be a unique Payment Order Id across VRP and Payment Initiation API.

 #### Status